paulross/PyCppContainers/docs/sphinx/source/introduction.rst

    * - ``PyUnaryContainer_Get``
      - A pointer to a function that gets a ``PyObject *`` from the Python container at a given index.

-The instantiated function has the following parameters.
+The function has the following parameters.

 .. list-table:: ``generic_py_unary_to_cpp_std_vector()`` parameters.
    :widths: 20 20 50